-Has For All Mankind been renewed for Season 2?
+When was For All Mankind renewed for Season 2?

 How many episodes are in For All Mankind Season 2?

-Who will be back in For All Mankind Season 2?
+Who returned in For All Mankind Season 2?

 How did For All Mankind Season 1 end?

-What do we know about the plot of For All Mankind Season 2?
+What is the plot of For All Mankind Season 2?

 “What I think was an interesting throughline of Season 1 that continues into Season 2 is what sacrifices these people have to make for the greater good, for the bigger space program.
 You saw it play out on with Ellen in terms of sacrificing who she is as a person, or with the Baldwins in terms of being gone when that [kind of trauma] happens to your family.
 That plaque that’s in the Baldwin house is ‘We came in peace for all mankind,’ and it’s the underlying statement of ‘We came in peace for all mankind, but we sacrificed a lot for that.’”

-For All Mankind Season 1 is currently available to stream on Apple TV+.
+For All Mankind Seasons 1 & 2 are currently available to stream on Apple TV+.